 Many shooters will find this BDC reticle to be close enough that they can accurately predict the arc of their bullet at long-range.
 If that arc happens to be off due to elevation or velocity, dial in the BDC with the excellent zero stop target turrets and enjoy reliable first round hits, especially for .308 rifles.

-The main reason to buy specialized scope like this one from old as the target herds.
-You can get nearly all the performance from a less-expensive scope in this model, but you can’t get the same performance without the inclusion of target herds.
+The main reason to buy specialized scope like this one from old as the target turrets.
+You can get nearly all the performance from a less-expensive scope in this model, but you can’t get the same performance without the inclusion of target turrets.

 The large easy to grasp turrets allow you to dial the scope on to targets with extreme focus and speed that is impossible even with BDC reticles or more field-of-view.
 Other proprietary processes like argon purging and a diamond coat exterior make this an exceptionally high-quality scope in a steel for the money.